MicrosoftLearning/mslearn-aml-cli/Instructions/Labs/02-run-python-job.md

 1. Change the **compute** value: replace <your-compute-instance-name> with the name of your compute instance.
 Note that the command now runs the **main.py** script with the parameter **--diabetes-csv**.
 The input of that parameter is defined in the **inputs.diabetes** value.
 It takes version 1 of the **diabetes-data** dataset from the Azure ML workspace.
 1. Use the following command to run the job:
     ```azurecli
-    az ml job create --file ./mslearn-aml-cli/Allfiles/Labs/02/input-data-job/data-job.yml --web
+    az ml job create --file ./mslearn-aml-cli/Allfiles/Labs/02/input-data-job/data-job.yml
     ```
-1. A new tab will open in your browser to show the experiment run associated with this job.
-You can view the details during and after the run has completed.
+1. Go to the Azure Machine Learning Studio and locate the **diabetes-data-example** experiment.
+Open the run to monitor the job.
+Refresh the view if necessary.
+Once completed, you can explore the details of the job which are stored in the experiment run.
 Note that now, it lists the input dataset **diabetes-data**.

 ## Clean up resources